tomfanhm/newtype/src/array/all/README.md

 | --------- | ------------------------------------------------------------- |
 | `boolean` | `True` if all elements evaluate to `true`, `false` otherwise. |

+## Errors

+This function does not throw any explicit errors.

 ## Examples

 ```typescript